peterpolidoro/ModularServer/examples/StringController/README.md

 }
 ```

-To get more information about a method, enter the method followed by
+To get more information about a function, enter the function followed by
 a question mark ?

-Example Method Help:
+Example Function Help:

 ```shell
 repeat ?